Try Hollywood's Latest Makeup Trend With This Easy Tutorial

 When you're in a beauty rut, it's a little like looking in your closet and seeing absolutely nothing to wear.
 Sure, you have the bones to create a killer look — a bold liner here, a bottle of texture spray there — but sometimes you just need a boost of inspiration.
 That's why we created Short Cuts, a series of quick, easy-to-follow videos meant to educate, empower, and excite the beauty nerds in all of us.
 Whether you're looking to learn something new or to refresh your current routine, there's a Short Cut for you.

-Blue eye makeup is having a major moment, both on the catwalk and the red carpet — and we're not talking simple swipes of colour.
+Blue eye makeup is having a major moment, both on the runway and the red carpet — and we're not talking simple swipes of color.
 The latest versions are best described as smoked-out underliner, super graphic cat-eyes, and '70s-inspired, two-toned takes on the trend.
 But fret not, because the trendy hue doesn't have to be intimidating.
-In fact, you can use a pop of colour to update your go-to cat-eye — and it's easy!
+In fact, you can use a pop of color to update your go-to cat-eye — and it's easy!

 Advertisement